If you’re thinking about downloading a budgeting app, You Need a Budget (YNAB) is a great option.

 |Free credit score||Yes||No||No||No||No||Yes|

 As you can see, all six budgeting apps offer a variety of different features that help you track your spending and net worth to build a practical budget.
 But they each specialize in different areas of your finances.

 Money expert Clark Howard is a fan of Mint and says it’s great for tracking your expenses.
 If you’re mostly interested in seeing what you’ve spent and watching your overall financial health, Mint may be a great free alternative to try first.

-If you’re mostly focused on watching your investments or planning for retirement, Personal Capital may be a better budgeting tool for you.
+If you’re mostly focused on watching your investments or planning for retirement, Empower may be a better budgeting tool for you.
 Plus, like Mint, it’s free!
+For paid premium features focused on personal budgeting and investments, Quicken Deluxe is worth checking out.

 However, if you’re more interested in a strict monthly budgeting tool and you don’t mind paying for a subscription, YNAB may be the best choice.
 You can try it out for free for 34 days without having to enter any payment information.

 Compared to other popular budgeting apps, YNAB offers a strong forward-thinking approach that — if used properly — will definitely help you take control of your finances.
 Still, the platform can be a little overwhelming at first.
 It really requires an initial time investment to learn and, of course, a monetary investment to keep.

 4. How To Get the Most Out of YNAB